a yellow power generator on wheels in a backyard

 Regularly maintaining your generator can make a big difference in how much fuel it uses.
 Regularly check it over, and take care of any problems quickly and efficiently.

-3. Avoid Idling
+3. Avoid Unnecessary Idling to Save Fuel

 When possible, try not to just let the generator sit idle.
 Not only does that mean wasted gas, but it can also mean increased fumes in the air.